Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 How many days of Pijao?

 Pijao is a lot quieter than Salento and Filandia and there is not much to do in the village itself.
 In 1 day you can explore the village and take a Willy jeep to Buenavista.
-If you want to do the hike on the paramo and the palm grove, take an extra day for this.
+If you want to do the hike on the paramo and the palm grove, stay an extra day for this.

 Where to stay in Pijao?

-#ToColombia hotel tip
+#ColombiaMyWay hotel tip

 We stayed at Finca Tradicional El Otoño